neilmarion/sequencer/README.md

 # Sequencer

-A Rails app to create and send email sequences to subscribers.
+A Rails app to create and send email sequences.